Suneelsuni/AI-Code-Reviewer-GenAI-Application/README.md

 # AI Code Reviewer - GenAI Application
 The **AI Code Reviewer** is a Streamlit-based web application that utilizes **Google Gemini AI** to analyze and review Python code.
 It provides:
-- 🨲 **Bug Reports**: Identifies syntax errors, logical flaws, and potential issues.
+-  🛠️**Bug Reports**: Identifies syntax errors, logical flaws, and potential issues.
 - ⚙️ **Optimized Code**: Suggests improvements and best coding practices.
 - 📝 **Developer Guidance**: Offers insightful feedback for developers at all skill levels.